-Topping: 1 cup sour cream plus 1/4 cup sugar; mix well and spread over cheesecake.
+I added this Topping: 1 cup sour cream plus 1/4 cup sugar; mix well and spread over cheesecake.

 Prior to serving sprinkle with extra grated lemon zest, if desired.
 Cut into 12 pieces with a hot and dry knife and serve cold.
 Garnish with fresh berries.

 Recipe by cookingwithauntjuju.com

 I used my meat pounder (gently) to make the crust even – it works great!